0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - rebasing often to track master development
 - reviewing any addition to the feature branch (approval required by the feature owner or a person assigned to do instead)

-#### Mbed OS maintainers

-The maintainers are a small group of Mbed OS engineers who are responsible for the Mbed OS codebase.
-Their primary role is to progress contributions, both internal and external, from the initial pull request state through to released code.

-Responsibilities:

-1. Check for CLA compliance.
-1. Ensure the relevant stakeholders review pull requests.
-1. Guide contributors both technically and procedurally.
-1. Run pull requests through the CI systems.
-1. Put label version.
-1. Merge pull requests into the requested branches.
-1. Make periodic patch and feature releases.

-The current maintainers are:

-* Anna Bridge (adbridge).
-* Martin Kojtal (0xc0170).
-* Jimmy Brisson (theotherjimmy).
-* Shrikant Tudavekar (studavekar).
-* Sam Grove (sg-).
-* Cruz Monrreal (cmonr).

-#### Stakeholders

-They are responsible for a specific mbed OS module or feature.

-Responsibilities:

-1. Review pull request and coordinate reviews within the team
-1. Ensure the version label is correct

 #### GitHub pull requests workflow